freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description.md

 # Additive changes to Horse — CrossSocket high-performance transport provider

-> **Beta status** — This provider and the accompanying Horse patches are under active testing.
-We are sharing them now to gather feedback and to start the review process early.
-Please do not merge until the test suite is complete and a stable tag has been issued on the provider repository.
-We welcome any comments on scope, style, or alternative approaches.
+> This provider and the accompanying Horse patches are covered by an automated integration test suite (24 tests) that exercises all HTTP methods, routing, cookies, body handling, concurrent-request pool isolation, error paths, and large responses.
+All 24 tests pass.
+A stable tag has been issued on the provider repository.
+We welcome any review comments on scope, style, or implementation approach.

 ---